-Over the last decade, approximately 2,400 Marines (1,800 enlisted Marines, 460 officers, and 140 chief warrant officers) have retired each year.
-Of retiring enlisted Marines each year, about 52 percent have 20 years of service, while 17 percent have 25+ years of service.
+Over the last decade, approximately 1,980 Marines (1,400 enlisted Marines, 460 officers, and 120 chief warrant officers) have retired each year.
+Of retiring enlisted Marines each year, about 53 percent have 20 years of service, while 16 percent have 25+ years of service.
 Most are gunnery sergeants and master sergeants/first sergeants.
-A little over a third of officers retire at 20 years of service and range from major to colonel.
-Most warrant officers retire between 21 and 24 years of service.
+Forty percent of officers retire at 20 years of service and range from major to colonel.
+Most warrant officers retire between 20 and 24 years of service.